Bchuasj/SPM_Project/README.md

     10. staffSkills.csv in staffskills table
     11. registration.csv in registration table

-6. Start a new terminal on Visual Studio Ccode and change the directory to the backend folder.
+6. Start a new terminal on Visual Studio Code and change the directory to the backend folder.

 7. Run app.py in the terminal with the following command:
     ``` python